 Working with the Royal Pharmaceutical Society and other partners, HEE has developed new, fully-funded, and innovative programmes for pharmacy technicians.
 These are funded from the Pharmacy Integration Fund.

 A number of workforce development opportunities are available for individual pharmacy technicians.
 These offer flexible and accessible learning solutions, allowing those enrolling to study at work, or in their own time.

 The NHS Leadership Academy, as part of Health Education England, is working in collaboration with the Centre for Pharmacy Postgraduate Education (CPPE), to offer the Mary Seacole leadership development programme to pharmacists and pharmacy technicians working in community pharmacy.

-This NHS-led flagship programme is designed to develop leadership and management skills enabling pharmacy professionals to drive the provision of quality services in community pharmacy and really make a difference to the health of the patients.
+This NHS-led flagship programme is designed to help you develop leadership and management skills, and enable pharmacy professionals like yourself to drive the provision of quality services in community pharmacy - really making a difference to the health of the patients.